GilbertoCunha/Atmospheric-Scattering/README.md

 Algorithm.py to make calculations faster, even though they will still take some time.

-I am also working on a Jupyter Notebook that thoroughly explains the whole project.

 # The Vector class
 The vector class is just that, a class that represents vectors.
 I also use it to represent directions as unit vectors.
 It supports